Benjamin-Lee/viroiddb/content/pages/about.md

 | Deltavirus | 453 | [39759](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=39759) |
 | Satellite RNAs | 35 | [141863](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=141863) |

-For retrozymes, which are currently not taxonomically classified as monophyletic group, we downloaded all sequences within the NCBI Nucleotide database matching the search term ["retrozymes"](https://www.ncbi.nlm.nih.gov/nuccore/?term=retrozymes).
+For retrozymes, which are currently not taxonomically classified as a monophyletic group, we downloaded all sequences within the NCBI Nucleotide database matching the search term ["retrozymes"](https://www.ncbi.nlm.nih.gov/nuccore/?term=retrozymes).
-Please note that due to the procedural de-duplication steps we perform, exact replications (identical strings) are masked from most down stream analyses (such as secondary structure prediction and ribozyme search), to avoid unnecessary use of computation resources and eventual storage space.
+Please note that due to the procedural de-duplication steps we perform, exact replications (identical strings) are masked from most downstream analyses (such as secondary structure prediction and ribozyme search), to avoid unnecessary use of computation resources and eventual storage space.

 ### Do you modify the original INSDC indexed sequences?